The Sims Bustin' Out: Gameplay

-Online play
+Online features

-Exclusive to the PlayStation 2 version was a free online play called "Online Weekend" which was very similar to The Sims Online.
+The PlayStation version of Bustin' Out featured a free online play mode titled "Online Weekend".
 This mode allowed players to participate in both freeplay and storymode with each other and chat using the USB keyboard on the PlayStation 2.
 The server for the game shut down on August 1, 2008, the same day The Sims Online was shut down, rendering the game impossible to play online.